boazsegev/iodine/ext/iodine/fio-stl.md

 **Note:** functions that write to a buffer also write a NUL terminator. `fio_atol*` functions assume the buffer ends with an invalid character (such as NUL) and that allocations are aligned enough for multi-byte reads.

+**Guard-byte contract:** parsing may read up to - and including - the first non-numeric byte following a number.
+Callers MUST keep the buffer readable through that byte: pass a NUL-terminated string or append a non-numeric guard byte. `fio_bstr` strings always satisfy this contract.
+Exact-size buffers with no readable byte past the number (e.g., a 1-byte allocation holding `"1"`) violate it and will trigger AddressSanitizer (sanitize with `FIO_MEMORY_DISABLE` for visibility).

 ### Configuration Macros

 #### `FIO_ATOL_ALLOW_UNDERSCORE_DIVIDER`